Gr3yh0und/holiday-house-comparison/README.md

 - For outdooractive.com, use route detail URLs in the form `/de/route/rodeln/.../ID/`.
 The URL fragment (everything after `#`) is ignored.
 - The Flask `@app.route('/')` enables a live server mode (`flask run`) that scrapes on every request, but the primary workflow is static generation via `python app.py`.
 - After adding new sled runs, run with `--force` to bypass the cache and pick up newly scraped fields (e.g. huts).
+- The footer shows the current version, resolved in order: latest GitHub release tag → latest local git tag → `dev`.
+Create a GitHub release to have it appear automatically.